 Modern frameworks such as Angular and React, along with HTML5 APIs like Canvas, WebSockets and localStorage are boosting the performance of developer teams by reducing the quantity and complexity of code.
 A vast ecosystem of open source and commercial libraries now solves most core problems that would otherwise delay projects.

-Modern development processes, modularized code, automation and web deployment have made deployment a reality a reality for many organizations.
+Modern development processes, modularized code, automation and web deployment have made deployment a reality for many organizations.
 These developments enable products to get to market faster.

 REST, AJAX and WebSockets fuel a vast ecosystem of cloud-based applications and vendors who have repositioned core problems as “utilities” that can be cost-effectively outsourced.
 Standards, such as W3C Web Components, now allow for the assembly of distributed UI components within a cohesive user experience.